kaizten/kaizten.github.io/development/vue/style-guide.md

 </script>
 ```

-**26. Patterns.
-Hight order components.** Higher Order Component is a function which takes as an argument a component and returns newly created component.
+26. Patterns.
+Hight order components.
+Higher Order Component is a function which takes as an argument a component and returns newly created component.
 Returned component is usually augmented with features provided by HOC (Higher Order Component).
 Higher Order Component is not a piece of software which can be grabbed and installed, it’s a technique which may be helpful in writing reusable and maintainable code.

-**Step 1.
-Components Setup.** The artificial application I created for the purpose of this article consists of two components: `CommentsList` and `BlogPost`.
+Step 1.
+Components Setup.
+The artificial application I created for the purpose of this article consists of two components: `CommentsList` and `BlogPost`.
 Both components are rendered inside `App` component, the main component of the application.
-**App.vue**
+App.vue
 ```javascript
 <template>
   <div id="app">